CatEars/ZeroDowntimeCsharp/Lab2.md

 access it.

-This lab should illustrate to you a credible way of how a deployment can be made with zero downtime and fully convince you that a "simple" deployment is not necessarily the best deployment strategy.
+This lab should illustrate to you a credible way of how a deployment can be made with zero downtime and fully convince you that a "simple" deployment lacks a lot of valuable properties compared to the deployment done in this lab.

+In the next lab we will investigate how we can get a similar behavior by building this functionality into the client itself.